andrejbaran/cli/README.md

 ## `ops team:switch`

-Shows the list of your teams
+Shows the list of your teams.

 ```
 USAGE